CptDefault/spriterdapi-unity-ngui/README.md

 Place the contents of this repository in the Assets folder of your Unity project.

+### Acknowledgments

+Special thanks to:

+* Michael Lyashenko of Tasharen Entertainment for help with scripting support for NGUI
+* Mike and Edgar of BrashMonkey for support, as well as making both Spriter and the SCML format.

 ### License

 The Spriter Data API is licensed under the [MIT License](https://github.com/Thinksquirrel-Software/spriterdapi-unity-ngui/blob/master/LICENSE.txt).